The first time I ever tasted and made beet cured salmon was in Stockholm, Sweden.

 Beet cured salmon is an inherently simple preparation and the little work it takes to make beet cured salmon pays off big in both flavor and presentation.
 The salt and sugar cure is simple; one part kosher salt and half the amount of granulated sugar.
 I prefer this ratio, it creates a perfect saltiness, rounded out with a little sweetness.

-I add cracked corriander seeds, peppercorn, fresh dill and lemon zest to my salt, sugar blend.
+I add cracked coriander seeds, peppercorn, fresh dill, and lemon zest to my salt, sugar blend.